pawel22222/React--TodoList/README.md

 ## Description

-Application allows you to create and manage multiple todo lists.
+Application inspired by google tasks allows you to create and manage multiple todo lists.

 Other features: